On the functoriality of the space of equivariant smooth $h$-cobordisms

 Specifically, we want the fields that are smooth when extended to $\bar W$ by applying the $C_2$ action and then negating the vectors.
-Note that if the mirror structure comes from a vector field then the vector field must have this property, so the given $\partial \Delta^k$ of vector fields has this property.
-Since the space of such fields is convex, we can extend as before to $\Delta^k$ and get the desired lift. \end{proof}
+Note that if the mirror structure comes from a vector field then the vector field must have this property, so the given vector field on $\partial \Delta^k \times W$ has this property, as does the standard vector field on $\Delta^k \times U$, and it is easy to pick a vector field with this property in each of the remaining charts.
+Since the space of such fields is preserved by linear combinations, we can extend as before to $\Delta^k \times W$ and get the desired lift. \end{proof}

 \begin{prop} The forgetful map from encased to mirror $h$-cobordisms

 is a weak equivalence of Kan complexes. \end{prop}

 \begin{proof} It suffices to define lifts